Goldsmiths student Amera Mohamed offers some tips to help you keep on top of your money at university.

 Outside of a student overdraft, borrowing money privately can be a slippery slope.
 Private lenders usually charge extortionate interest rates and repayments that are very difficult to keep up with.

-Many people find themselves struggling financially during uni, but if you go and speak to somebody at Goldsmiths first, they will have your best interests at heart – they want you to continue with your studies and understand the struggles students face with finance.
+Many people find themselves struggling financially during uni, but if you go and speak to somebody at Goldsmiths first, they will have your best interests at heart – they want you to continue with your studies and they understand the struggles students face with finance.

 You might also be able to benefit from a bursary or loan offered by Goldsmiths for students who are struggling financially.